-Remind the school about the importance of confidentiality related to the youth's placement in foster care.
+Remind the school about the importance of confidentiality related to the youth's experiences outside of school.
 Information should be shared with staff on a need-to-know basis only.

 TIP: Engage with the school secretary/administrative staff.
 They are the gatekeepers to the school and can help with scheduling!